 - Some golfers do not appreciate the feedback and muted sound

 - Graphics are distracting to some

-The ground-breaking combination of low CG and an aerodynamic head is the first of its kind resulting in more distance from faster clubhead speed and reduces spin.
+The ground-breaking combination of low CG and an aerodynamic head is the first of its kind.
+Resulting in more distance from faster clubhead speed and reduced spin.

-Aerodynamic enhancements and enhanced rigidity of the carbon crown is achieved through the strategically placed “PWR Ridges maximizing speed and distance.
+Aerodynamic enhancements and enhanced rigidity of the carbon crown were achieved through the strategically placed PWR Ridges that increase speed and distance.

 By raising the perimeter skirt and rounding the leading edges to increase speed and stability through drag reduction, Cobra created what they call an “Aeroficient” driver.

-The main color on the 2019 range is a yellow and black color scheme with a secondary option called Avalanche color of snow which is not quite pure white.
+The main color on the 2019 range is a yellow and black color scheme with a secondary option called Avalanche color of snow, which is not quite pure white.

 Increased ball speed is achieved through the aerodynamic crown and restyled sole.